The Norway Spruce is our favorite and best large evergreen for windbreaks in

 It will grow to 100+ ft tall and 25+ ft wide, it is very wind firm due to its

 large spreading root system, and tough flexible wood.
-It can live a very long life in windbreaks of over 100 years old in most soils,
+It can live a very long

 and is the most common old windbreak tree in the midwest.
 Due to its shape, heavy snow and ice storms cause little damage.
 Deer will not normally eat this species unless there is nothing else available.